didoesdigital/growing/README.md

 ## License

-The code is licensed under MIT License, as shown in [LICENSE.md](./LICENSE.md).
+- The code is licensed under MIT License, as shown in [LICENSE.md](./LICENSE.md).
+- The terms of the licenses of third-party libraries are shown in [`LICENSE-3RD-PARTY.md`](./LICENSE-3RD-PARTY.md).

 ### Data